pantheon-systems/documentation/source/content/style-guide.md

 ___

-## Typography
+## Markdown Standards

 All documentation uses MarkDown to render headings and typographic elements like bold and italic.
 Note that a newline is required between HTML elements and content, so the MarkDown renderer knows to format the content.

 ### Headings

 Give heading levels a meaningful hierarchy to ensure accessible navigation and structure.
-Use [title case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case) for headings listed in the TOC.

 <Example>